 Implementing DPP pilots targeting SMEs and showcasing success stories can demonstrate how the DPP benefits companies, especially aiding SMEs that might lack experience or knowledge in implementation.
 Pilots showcasing the economic and sustainability benefits of the DPP should be put forward, even if these pilots go beyond the data sharing requirements of regulation.
-Pilots of more advanced features of the DPP system using advanced digital technologies, e.g., distributed ledgers, AI, reasoners, etc. should also be encouraged and funded.
+Use cases in need of more advanced features of the DPP system e.g., distributed ledgers, AI, reasoners, etc. should also be explored.

-Similarly, the development of new data carrier technologies should be seen as an opportunity for innovation.
+Similarly, the development of new technologies for the embedding of persistent data carrier technologies onto products should be seen as an opportunity for innovation.